 Founded in 2015, Decibel is a clinical-stage biotechnology company dedicated to discovering and developing transformative treatments to restore and improve hearing and balance.
-For this growth-stage biotech, Egnyte has been a valuable—and growing—part of its data governance and compliance strategy, serving as the single repository for all documentation submitted to the FDA and other regulatory agencies.
+For this growth-stage biotech, Egnyte has been a valuable partner in supporting clinical and regulatory operations, medical writing, biostatistics and data management teams with a single repository for all documentation gathered from CROs and submitted to the FDA and other regulatory agencies.

 “Egnyte helps with regulatory requirements, especially for startup companies who might not have a big technology budget to start with...Having the single source of final documentation would be gone if Egnyte was not here at Decibel.”

 Vice President, Clinical Development Operations • Decibel Therapeutics